garden-io/office-hours/README.md

 Anything and everything Garden!
 We recently been discussing DevOps and Kubernetes related topics, and we host a four-weekly Public Issue Triage session.

 We also want to get closer to the issues the Community itself is facing.
-So we have a place in this repo to allow you to submit your own topic ← LINK.
+So we have a place in this repo to allow you to submit your [own topic](https://github.com/garden-io/office-hours/issues/new?assignees=&labels=topic+suggestion&template=NEW_TOPIC.md&title=%5BTOPIC%5D%3A+).

 ## Okay, I'm interested!
 When is it?